 Advocate urges Nirbhaya's mother to learn from Sonia Gandhi, forgive convicts

 New Delhi, Jan 18: A senior advocate Indira Jaising urged the mother of Nirbhaya to forgive the convicts of Nirbhaya who brutally raped and killed her on 2012.
-The incident shocked the entire nation and made government to bring a change in the judiciary system of our country.
+The incident shocked the entire nation and made the government bring a change in the judiciary system of our country.
 Seven years after fighting a long battle for justice Nirbhaya's mother has been urged to forgive the convicts of such heinous crime.

 Reportedly, Jaising took to Twitter to urge Asha Devi on Friday shortly after she expressed her disappointment following a Delhi court postponed the date of the execution of the four convicts.

-Jaisingh tweeted, "While I fully identify with the pain of Asha Devi I urge her to follow the example of Sonia Gandhi who forgave Nalini and said she didn't not want the death penalty for her.
+Jaisingh tweeted, "While I fully identify with the pain of Asha Devi I urge her to follow the example of Sonia Gandhi who forgave Nalini and said she did not want the death penalty for her.
 We are with you but against the death penalty."

 Nirbhaya case convicts to be hanged on Feb 1 at 6 am; fresh death warrant issued